jmjry/terminal-game/README.md

 * F1 - Loading the game

-The game can be loaded via this link (LINK HEROKU HERE).
+The game can be loaded via [this link](https://terminal-game.herokuapp.com/).
 After opening the game you will be greeted with this statement.

 * F2 - Character generator